mtiller/ModelicaBook/text/source/components/architectures/sensor_comparison_ad.rst

    :alt: Sensor interface

 A few things to note about this ``model`` definition.
 The first is, as we mentioned a moment ago, that this model is ``partial``.
-It should be clear why, since it has connectors, but not equations to help solve for the variables on those connectors.
+This is because it has connectors but no equations to help solve for the variables on those connectors.
 Another thing worth noting is the fact that it contains annotations.
 The annotations associated with the connector declarations specify how those connectors should be rendered.
 These annotations will be inherited by any model that ``extends`` from this one.
 So it is important to choose locations that will make sense across all implementations.
 It also includes an ``Icon`` annotation.
 This essentially defines a "backdrop" for the final implementations icon.
 In other words, any model that extends from this model will be able to draw **additional** graphics on top of what is defined by the ``Sensor`` model.

 The interface definition for the actuator model is almost identical except that it includes two rotational connectors, one to apply the